Handling Asbestos Safely: It’s Not Just Good Sense, It’s the Law

 The lesson is this: If you are a business owner or homeowner affected by last week’s events, there are things to consider before pulling out your toolbox or hiring a contractor to repair property damage.
 Remember that asbestos was commonly used in building materials for many decades.
-Damaged roofing, insulation, floor tiles and, yes, even popcorn ceilings may contain toxic asbestos.
+Damaged roofing, insulation, floor tiles and popcorn ceilings may contain toxic asbestos.

-Also consider that exposure to these materials poses serious health hazards, like mesothelioma.
-These conditions can take years to discover and prove impossible to cure.
-Since asbestos exposure is a serious public safety concern, handling asbestos requires extreme care and familiarity with government regulations.
+Also, consider that exposure to these materials poses serious health hazards such as mesothelioma.
+These conditions can take decades to develop and prove impossible to cure.
+Because asbestos exposure is a serious public safety concern, handling asbestos requires extreme care and familiarity with government regulations.
 Contact your local air quality or other environmental agency for information on properly handling and disposing of asbestos-laden materials.

 The process of moving or containing asbestos is called asbestos abatement.
 Depending on the context and circumstances, asbestos abatement can be complicated and expensive.
 It is a good idea to consider hiring an asbestos abatement specialist that is trained and accredited in adhering to government safety standards.